RubberDuckCollector/quizlet-write/README.md

 - a nerd font <https://www.nerdfonts.com/>
 - ***To type an umlaut by itself (¨)***
     - Mac: opt + u, then press Space
-    - Linux: AltGr + ;, then press Escape
+    - Linux: AltGr + ;, then press Escape, or press that button combination once more
+    - Windows: With numlock on, hold down Alt and then press 0168, then release Alt.

 ## input for the program:
 - a text file in the format `content|more-content`, on each line of the file like this: